After weeks of street battles, Kyiv suburb is scene of ruin

 Still, the next weeks brought anguish.

 Russians parked their tanks and armored personnel carriers in her neighbors’ yards, she said.
 As artillery flew between their residential neighborhood and Ukrainian positions nearby, her house was struck and badly burned, destroying her roof and attic.
-She watched as others fled the city but feared if she did the same, she would have nowhere to run.
+She watched as others fled the city but she feared that if she did the same, she would have nowhere to go.
 Her home region of Sumy was also under attack.

 So she spent weeks sleeping alone in her frigid and dark basement, where her cat sat perched on the small mattress they shared on the concrete floor.